davidhozic/discord-advertisement-framework/docs/source/guide/core/logic.rst

 ======================
 Matching logic
 ======================
-Before going into the automatic guild detection and automatic channel detection, we first need to explain how their patterns are matched.
+Before going into the automatic guild definition and automatic channel definition, we first need to explain how their patterns are matched.
-Automatic guild detection, automatic channel detection (generation) and also :ref:`Automatic responder` determine the match by considering a logic pattern.
+Automatic guild definition, automatic channel definition and also :ref:`Automatic responder` determine the match by considering a logic pattern.
-The logic pattern can either be an actual logical operations (and, or, not) or text-matching operation.
+The logic pattern can either be an actual logical operations (and, or, not) or a text-matching operation.

 .. dropdown:: Text matching operations